AlgoMaster Logo

 2. Wrapping subarrays that include some suffix of the array and some prefix of the array.

-The key question is: how do we efficiently handle the wrapping case without literally doubling the array and checking every possibility?
+The challenge is handling the wrapping case efficiently, without doubling the array and checking every possibility.

 Key Constraints: